daos-stack/daos/docs/admin/deployment.md

     DAOS Control Servers will need to be restarted on all hosts after updates to the server configuration file.

-    Pick one host in the system and set `access_points` to list of that host's hostname or IP address (don't need to specify port).
+    Pick an odd number of hosts in the system and set `access_points` to list of that host's hostname or IP address (don't need to specify port).

     This will be the host which bootstraps the DAOS management service (MS).